MatteoEPoliti/Thin-Market-Regime-MB/README.md

-Balancing prices in the Italian MB show a sharp volatility spike in the **[−50, +50] MWh zone** of net imbalance volume — a *thin-market regime* where individual players lose price-taker status.
+Balancing prices in the Italian MB show a sharp volatility spike in the **[−50, +50] MWh zone** of net imbalance volume — a *thin-market regime* where individual players should adapt their bidding strategy to the higher competitiveness that arises.
 Regime switches of roughly **130 €/MWh** occur at the zero-crossing (from ~200 €/MWh to ~70 €/MWh depending on sign).

 A global linear model fits the data with an RMSE/std ratio close to 1 — no better than the unconditional mean.
 Regime-segmented evaluation, by contrast, reveals structure invisible to the global fit, and forms the empirical core of my Master's thesis in Energy Engineering.

----

-## Why it matters

-Players whose imbalance brings them into the thin zone face structurally different settlement prices from those who stay outside it.
-A forecasting or strategy framework that ignores this non-linearity is mis-specified by construction — not by noise.
-The finding motivates the regime-based architecture of the full thesis.

 ---